Jeff Shrager

 Diary of an Insane Cell Mechanic

-Dr. Jeff Shrager is a CommerceNet Fellow and Adjunct Professor in the Symbolic Systems Program at Stanford.
-He holds BSE, MSE, and PhD degrees in Computer Science, Cognitive and Developmental NeuroPsychology from The University of Pennsylvania and Carnegie Mellon University, and has conducted post doctoral work in Cotnitive Neurosciene and Molecular Biology at the University of Pittsburgh Learning Research and Development Center, and the Carnegie Inst. of Washington, Dept. of Plant Biology.
-His work spans Artificial Intelligence and the Cognitive Sciences, including cognitive and developmental neuroscience, formal and informal science and math education, scientific computing, human learning and brain development, artificial intelligence, machine learning, molecular, microbial, and marine biology and genomics, bioinformatics, and graph dynamics.
-Dr. Shrager's current work focuses on how science works and how scientists think, and on building intelligent tools, agents, models, and platforms to support and improve scientific reasoning, and other aspects of the scientific process.
-He has authored, or co-authored, over one hundred peer-reviewed papers, and three books, and has co-founded two successful AI-based biomedical companies, one in drug discovery robotics and another in cancer informatics.
-Most recently he was co-founder, CTO, and Director of Engineering and Research of xCures, his third AI-based biomedical startup.
+Dr. Jeff Shrager is Chief Scientists of Blue Dot Change, and Adjunct Professor in the Symbolic Systems Program at Stanford.
+He holds BSE, MSE, and PhD degrees in Computer Science, from The University of Pennsylvania, and Cognitive and Developmental Neuropsychology, from Carnegie Mellon University.
+He has conducted post doctoral work in Cognitive Neuroscience and Functional MRI at the University of Pittsburgh Learning Research and Development Center, and Marine Environmental Microbial Molecular Biology at the Carnegie Inst. of Washington, Dept. of Plant Biology at Stanford.
+His work spans Artificial Intelligence and the Cognitive Sciences, including cognitive and developmental neuroscience, formal and informal science and math education, scientific computing, human learning and brain development, artificial intelligence, machine learning, molecular, microbial, and marine biology and genomics, bioinformatics, environmental biochemistry, and discrete mathematics, and computational simulation of a wide range of complex systems.
+Dr. Shrager's current applied work focuses on how we can oxidize (and thus remove) methane from the atmosphere.
+In his academic work he studies how science works and how scientists think, and on building intelligent tools, agents, models, and platforms to support and improve scientific reasoning and other aspects of the scientific process.
+He has authored, or co-authored, over one hundred peer-reviewed papers, and three books, and has co-founded three successful AI-based biomedical companies, one in drug discovery robotics, and two in cancer informatics.
+Before joining Blue Dot Change, Dr. Shrager was co-founder, CTO, and Director of Engineering and Research of xCures, his third AI-based biomedical startup.

 Extended research summary: